The Tops Story

 Tops Day Nurseries came about because as a working mum, I was struggling to find childcare.
 Before starting Tops, I was a scuba diving instructor.
 My job was dictated by the tides and often meant early mornings and weekends.
 Trying to find a day nursery open at 7:00am in the morning or on a Saturday was impossible 25 years ago.
 I had a vision for providing high quality, flexible childcare, and hence, Tops was born.

 When the very first Tops opened in Parkstone in 1990, we had 4 children.
-Today, we have over 2000 children attending 19 nurseries, a huge range of parent benefit and holiday clubs, providing care, education and entertainment to thousands of children aged 0-5.
+Today, we have over 3000 children attending over 30 nurseries, a huge range of parent benefit and holiday clubs, providing care, education and entertainment to thousands of children aged 0-5.

 At Tops Day Nurseries, staff are given the opportunity to undertake Respectful Childcare training in order to be able to implement a consistent amount of respect across all ages, from babies to school aged children.